mozilla/experimenter/docs/experimenter/rollouts.md

         end
 ```

-## Pause (Approve/Approve)
+## Disable (Approve/Approve)

-A live rollout is paused after being approved in Experimenter and approved in Remote Settings.
-The rollout moves from Live to Paused while staying in the same phase.
+A live rollout is disabled after being approved in Experimenter and approved in Remote Settings.
+Disabling means the rollout is unpublished from Remote Settings.
+The rollout moves from Live to Disabled while staying in the same phase.

 ```mermaid
   sequenceDiagram